 - Learn about other scams from this U.S. government site.

-- U.S. government officials generally contact you by mail if you need to follow up with something, not by threatening phone calls or emails and asking for money.
+- U.S. government officials generally contact you by regular mail if you need to follow up with something, not by threatening phone calls or emails and asking for money.

 - Arizona State University has a video regarding scam contacts.